Pregnancy Early Cramps

 READ

-Brownish White Discharge Early Pregnancy
+Brownish Discharge In Pregnancy

 While there is no definitive answer as to why this increase in body odor occurs during early pregnancy, there are a few theories.
 One theory is that the hormones associated with early pregnancy, such as estrogen and progesterone, cause an increase in the activity of the sweat and odor glands.
 Another theory is that the increase in urination during early pregnancy causes a change in the chemical composition of the urine, which leads to a stronger body odor.